 The Division of Pediatric Nephrology specializes in the diagnosis and management of children with a variety of acute and chronic kidney-related disorders.
-We evaluate and treat children with complicated nephrotic syndrome, hypertension, hematuria, proteinuria, renal tubular acidosis, nephrolithiasis, glomerulonephritis, acute and chronic kidney failure.
-We also provides comprehensive care for pediatric patients with end-stage kidney disease, including care to patients undergoing peritoneal dialysis and hemodialysis, pre-transplant work-up and follow-up care of children after kidney transplantation.
+We evaluate and treat children with the complicated nephrotic syndrome, hypertension, hematuria, proteinuria, renal tubular acidosis, nephrolithiasis, glomerulonephritis, acute and chronic kidney failure.
+We also provide comprehensive care for pediatric patients with end-stage kidney disease, including care to patients undergoing peritoneal dialysis and hemodialysis, pre-transplant workup and follow-up care of children after kidney transplantation.

 Although kidney problems are deemed to be rare in the pediatric age group, a significant number of children do suffer renal problems, both developmental and acquired.
 Some easily treatable conditions such as post-infectious glomerulonephritis & steroid-sensitive nephrotic syndrome are more common in childhood.
 Renal conditions unique to children include congenital anomalies of the kidneys & urinary tract (CAKUT), posterior urethral valves, vesicoureteric reflux, voiding dysfunction, recurrent urinary tract infections & the wide spectrum of renal tubular disorders with presentation as varied as metabolic acidosis and dehydration, failure to thrive, rickets, recurrent renal stones, electrolyte abnormalities &hypertension.
 Many of these conditions cause severe morbidity and/or progress to renal failure if left untreated.
 Appropriate management of renal failure & early initiation of dialysis & renal transplantation is particularly important in children with end-stage renal disease considering the long life expectancy in children.
 Management of nutrition & immunization also poses challenges in children with kidney disease.